Massachusetts R.M.V. Rules

 Currently in Massachusetts, driver's education is required for a new driver under the age of 18.
 This consists of 30 hours of classroom instruction, 12 hours of actual behind the wheel driving and 6 hours of back seat observation.
 Parents are also required to attend a separate 2 hour parent class.

-The Commonwealth of Massachusetts Registry of Motor Vehicles regulations allow a student to start classroom instruction at the age of 15 years and 9 months.
+The Registry of Motor Vehicles regulations allow a student to start classroom instruction at the age of 15 years and 9 months.
 Actual behind the wheel instruction and in car student observation both require a student to be at least 16 years old with a valid learner's permit.

 Facts About Your Permit